Jolly Cola

 limited company 'Dansk Coladrik A/S' (Danish Coladrink Ltd).
 Jolly Cola is now produced by Brewery Vestfyen, which also produces Jolly Light, Jolly Time (a sports drink), and Jolly Orange.

-Dansk Coladrik was founded in 1959 to compete with the American brands before they hit the danish markets, especially Coca-Cola.
-Many products from the USA were copied in this way shortly before they were introduced in Denmark, so people already had a connection with the Danish brand.
+Dansk Coladrik was founded in 1959 to compete with the American brands before they hit the Danish markets, especially Coca-Cola.
+Many products from the United States were copied in this way shortly before they were introduced in Denmark, so people already had a connection with the Danish brand.
 Dansk Coladrink is an independent company owned by the stock holders; however, Brewery Vestfyen owns a majority of stock in the company.
 Up until the 1980s, Jolly Cola had a market share of about 40% of the Danish cola market.
 This was extraordinary, as Denmark is one of a few countries in the world, where another cola than the original Coca-Cola has had a larger market share.